SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Kenvue Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of December 8, 2023 – (NYSE: KVUE)

-NEW YORK, Oct.
-30, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Kenvue Inc..
+NEW YORK, Nov.
+02, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Kenvue Inc.

 Shareholders who purchased shares of KVUE during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.